vinkodlak/rigpro.consulting/src/pages/software/index.md

       title: Innovative Statistics
       body: >-
         This captures that invisible lost time.
 You don’t need to be a statistician to use RIGPRO data.
 Numerous built-in reports, charts, and graphs give you instant and informative visual feedback.
-One client was surprised to learn, based on RIGPRO analysis that invisible lost time - resulting from inadequate moving speeds - amounted to 3 hours on a single job.
-That was costing our client $210,000.
-How much does it cost you?
+One Client was surprised to learn, based on RIGPRO analysis, that invisible lost time - resulting from inadequate cable and tool moving speeds - amounted to 3 hours on a single job!
+The additional 3 hours ended up costing the Client $210,000 worth of rig time.
+How much is it costing you?
     part2:
       title: Preformance Records
       body: >-